statisticsguru1/ML_outomationapp/README.md

 ## Feedback and Support

-If you have any feedback, encounter issues, or have suggestions for improvement while using MyStreamlitApp, please feel free to submit an issue or [submit an issue](https://github.com/yourusername/mystreamlitapp/issues) on GitHub.
+If you have any feedback, encounter issues, or have suggestions for improvement while using MyStreamlitApp, please feel free to submit [submit an issue](https://github.com/yourusername/mystreamlitapp/issues) on GitHub.

 ## Credits

-MyStreamlitApp was developed by Wafa..
+MyStreamlitApp was developed by Fesnic

 ## License